zinzloun/Infosec-Scripts-Stories/dep-con/README.md

         ├── README.rst
         └── setup.py

-We are interested in abuse the set-up procedure, so our payload has to be inserted into setup.py:
+We are interested in abusing the set-up package procedure, so our payload has to be inserted into setup.py:

        ...